 Follow a Wearing Schedule

 Wear your hearing aids every day for as long as you are comfortable and slowly increase it every day.
 This helps your brain adjust to new sounds and ensures you don’t overdo it in the beginning.
 The average adjustment time is 2 to 4-weeks.
 And it is often related to your personality and how you adjust to new things in general.
-Here is our recommended wearing schedule:
+Below is our recommended wearing schedule that starts with 2-4 hours the first couple of days and builds to all day in the fourth week.

 Start in Quiet Environments First